dsccommunity/dsccommunity.org/README.md

 some steps need to be run manually.

 1. Update the file [`resources.json`](https://github.com/dsccommunity/dsccommunity.org/blob/master/data/resources.json).
-   This list contain the names of the resource modules in the PowerShell Gallery.
+   This list contains the names of the resource modules in the PowerShell Gallery to include in the list.
 1. In the local repository folder run the following:
    ```powershell
    . .\Get-DscResourceKitInfo.ps1